mantidproject/mantid/docs/source/algorithms/LoadILLReflectometry-v1.rst

 The rotation angle can be one of the following:

 * The detector angle in the sample logs.
+For Figaro this will be calculated from the motor positions.
 This is the default behavior if neither :literal:`BraggAngle` nor :literal:`DirectBeamPosition` is given.
-For Figaro, the value of :literal:`CollAngle.actual_coll_angle` is added to the angle to normalize the z-axis as the direct beam axis.

 * The detector angle calibrated by the direct beam measurement.
 This behavior is triggered when :literal:`DirectBeamPosition` is given.